velartrill/velartrill.github.io/orig/kestrel.md

 "Every day when you come to class I *will* check to make sure you remembered to recharge your suit overnight and you will be disciplined if you forget.
 Or, if you haven't consented to military discipline, I *will* shake my head and go 'tsk-tsk' at you in front of the whole class, which may well be worse.
 I once reduced a triumvir to tears with a disapproving look."
 He grins.
 "Alright.
 Hopefully by now I've convinced you that void travel is serious business, and not to take off your voidskin without a damned good reason."

 "The consequence of this is that our volume is much emptier.
 There are vanishingly few stargates, no common routes, you're not likely to encounter any other voidcraft, and it's very, very unlikely that anyone will be able to respond in time if you launch a distress beacon.
 This means you need to take everything you might need on a journey with you -- things like medical equipment, redundant critical hardware, replacement parts, and so on.
-And most importantly: firepower.
+Most importantly: firepower.

 "You may be surprised to learn that the emptiness of our volume means it's still 'wild,' and therefore actually much more dangerous than League or even Imperial volumes.
 You never know when you might encounter slavers or pirates.
 You can't protect yourself simply by 'sticking to the beaten path,' as there is none.
 You can only protect yourself by carrying a bigger gun than the other guy.